CaptainCrowbar/rs-unit-test/docs/index.md

 The library itself consists of just one header file, `rs-unit-test.hpp`.
-The supplied CMake file defines only one target, `install`, which copies that header into your local include directory.
+The supplied CMake file defines only one target, `install`, which copies that header into your local `include` directory, and the two associated scripts into your local `bin` directory.

 Running the unit tests requires a user-created test wrapper in your project;
 this is called `unit-test.cpp` by default, but can be named anything.
-A shell script (`scripts/update-tests`) is supplied that can be used to automatically generate `unit-test.cpp` (if you follow some test naming conventions), but this is not necessary.
+A shell script (`rs-update-tests`) is supplied that can be used to automatically generate `unit-test.cpp` (if you follow some test naming conventions), but this is not necessary.
 Writing `unit-test.cpp` by hand is simple, and an example is supplied that explains what is needed.

-The `update-tests` script searches your CMake file for any source files named `*-test.cpp`, then searches inside those files for functions with the form `void test_*()`.
+The `rs-update-tests` script searches your CMake file for any source files named `*-test.cpp`, then searches inside those files for functions with the form `void test_*()`.
 All of those functions are assumed to be required test functions, and will be run in the order in which the test files appear in your CMake file.

+The other script, `rs-bump-version`, finds the local `CMakeLists.txt` (of the project you run it from), increments the patch number in the version string, and regenerates the local `version.hpp`.

 ## Utility definitions